MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/using-player-statistics.md

 ## Aggregation method

-PlayFab supports some convenience options for **Statistic Aggregation**.
+PlayFab supports some convenience options for Statistic Aggregation.
 The 4 options include:

 - **Last**
 - **Min**
 - **Max**
 - **Sum**

 You can create a statistic definition via the [CreatePlayerStatisticDefinition](xref:titleid.playfabapi.com.admin.playerdatamanagement.createplayerstatisticdefinition) API call, though it's not required.
-Any call to update a player statistic for the title will *automatically* create the default statistic definition, using the **Last Aggregation** method.
+Any call to update a player statistic for the title will *automatically* create the default statistic definition, using the Last Aggregation method.

-To change a **Statistic Aggregation** method, you can use the Game Manager or the [UpdatePlayerStatisticDefinition](xref:titleid.playfabapi.com.admin.playerdatamanagement.updateplayerstatisticdefinition) API call.
+To change a statistic aggregation method, you can use the Game Manager or the [UpdatePlayerStatisticDefinition](xref:titleid.playfabapi.com.admin.playerdatamanagement.updateplayerstatisticdefinition) API call.

-To edit a **Statistic Definition** in **Game Manager**:
+To edit a statistic definition in **Game Manager**:

 - Log into [PlayFab](https://developer.playfab.com/en-us/my-games)
 - Select your **Title**.